 Best Restaurants in Sydney

-I don’t think I ever ate so much in a 4-day period!
-Besides the amazing food tour, where we ate our way around local hot spots like Carriageworks Farmer’s Market and the Hatted Bistro Rex.
+I don’t think I ever ate so much in 4 days!
+Besides the amazing food tour, we ate our way around local hot spots like Carriageworks Farmer’s Market and the Hatted Bistro Rex.
 Here are some of my other culinary highlights:

 Interested in traveling to Sydney?
-Let me know and I’m happy to help!
-You can reach me at firstname.lastname@example.org or by phone at (888) 229-0082.
+Let me know, and I’m happy to help!
+You can reach me at email@example.com or (888) 229-0082.
 You can also use our online trip planner to browse Australia vacation packages.